-These tools can be used to guide decision making for service delivery to students who are Deaf or Hard of Hearing.
+These tools can be used to guide discussions regarding the unique needs of students who are Deaf or Hard of Hearing (DHH).

 Educational Impact Matrix